The original, independent guide to Lisbon

-Sete Rios is a major bus station in Lisbon, and is the main hub for Rede Expressos intercity coaches.
+Sete Rios is a major bus station in Lisbon and also the main hub for Rede Expressos intercity coaches.
 Departing from Sete Rios are express bus services that cover the whole of Portugal, and if you are planning to explore the country via public transport, then you will be passing through Sete Rios.

 Luckily the bus station is not that bad (when compared to other European city bus stations); it is easy to navigate, it has good connections to Lisbon’s public transport and the ticket office staff are pleasant and helpful.
 This article will provide a tourist guide Sete Rios bus station along with other useful coach and travel advice.